Al-Thawriyyun group

-Al-Thawriyyun group (جماعة الثوريون) is a pro-Iranian militant organization which active in Iraq and Syria.
+The Al-Thawriyyun group (جماعة الثوريون) was a small pro-Iranian militant organization which active in Iraq and Syria.

 History

+Activities

-It was founded on July 25, 2024 in Iraq by launching rockets at Conoco and Al-Asad Airbase in Attacks on US bases during the Gaza war and is part of Popular Mobilization Force and Islamic Resistance in Iraq According to the group, the attacks were called "Ya Ali al-Murtadha" and "Ya Fatima al-Zahra."
+The group was founded on July 25, 2024 in Iraq after launching rockets at Conoco and Al-Asad Airbase in the Attacks on US bases during the Gaza war belonging to the Islamic Resistance in Iraq, according to the group, the attacks were called "Ya Ali al-Murtadha" and "Ya Fatima al-Zahra", no damage was done to the base.

-On August 5, 2024, they launched attacks on Al-Asad Airbase, Iraqi Forces subsequently arrested 5 people related to the attack.
+On August 5, 2024, the group launched attacks on Al-Asad Airbase, Iraqi Forces subsequently arrested 5 people related to the attack, injuring 5 people.